amc5/applied-data-analysis/module-09/module-09.md

 > ci_t
 ```

-    ## [1] -2.360207 11.653381
+    ## [1] -2.683385  7.185468

 Hypothesis Testing
 ==================

-Classical, frequentist hypothesis testing involves formally stating a claim - the **null hypothesis** - which is then followed up by statistical evaluation of the null versus an alternative hypotheses.
+Classical, frequentist hypothesis testing (a.k.a. parametric statistics) involves formally stating a claim - the **null hypothesis** - which is then followed up by statistical evaluation of the null versus an alternative hypotheses.
 The null hypothesis is interpreted as a baseline hypothesis and is the claim is assumed to be true.
 The **alternative hypothesis** is the conjecture that we are testing.

 We need some kind of statistical evidence to reject the null hypothesis in favor of an alternative hypothesis.
 This evidence is, in classicical frequentist approaches, some measure of how unexpected it would be for the sample to have been drawn from a given distribution.